contentstack/cli/packages/contentstack-bootstrap/README.md

 OPTIONS
   -k, --stack-api-key=stack-api-key  Provide stack api key to seed content to -n, --stack-name=stack-name        Name of a new stack that needs to be created.
-  -o, --org=org                      Provide Organization UID to create a new stack --access-token=access-token        Access token for private github repo
+  --access-token=access-token        Access token for private github repo

   --app-name=app-name                App name, reactjs-starter, nextjs-starter, gatsby-starter, angular-starter,
                                      nuxt-starter

+  --org=org                          Provide Organization UID to create a new stack

   --project-dir=project-dir          Directory to setup the project.
 If directory name has a space then provide the path
                                      as a string or escap the space using back slash eg: "../../test space" or